TBD9rain/quick_ref/git.md

 For more info about merge, check
 [advanced merging](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging)

-Or use the interactive tool to handle merge conflicts:
+To use the interactive tool to handle merge conflicts:
 ```
 git mergetool [-t=<tool>]
 ```